DataSF/datasf.github.io/_posts/resources/2014-06-19-data-inventory-example.md

   url: "http://google.com"
 fordc: true
 ---
-Example of a completed dataset inventory.!!LINK!
+Example of a completed dataset inventory from the Controller.!!LINK!